Torsors on loop groups and the Hitchin fibration: Torsors over

 We begin by reviewing the Weierstrass preparation theorem in a Henselian setting.

 \bprop For a Henselian local ring $(R, \fm)$, every $f \in R\{ t \} \setminus \fm(R\{t\})$ is of the form

 moreover, the natural map $R[t]/(P) \ra R\{t\}/(f)$ is an isomorphism. \eprop

 \bpf The functor $R \mapsto R\{t\}$ commutes with filtered direct limits (see \S\ref{hens-series}), so we lose no generality by assuming that $R$ is Noetherian.
-The uniqueness can then be seen over the $(\fm, t)$-adic completion $\wh{R}\llb t \rrb$ of $R\{ t \}$, which satisfies the usual Weierstrass preparation theorem \cite{BouAC}*{VII,~\S3.8,~Prop.~6}.
+The uniqueness can then be seen over the $(\fm, t)$-adic completion $\wh{R}\llb t \rrb$ of $R\{ t \}$, which satisfies the usual Weierstrass preparation theorem \cite{BouAC}*{Chapitre~VII, section 3, num\'{e}ro 8,~Proposition 6}.

 For the existence, we begin by setting $k \ce R/\fm$, so that